 Facebook’s organizational structure is a variation of the traditional organizational structure adapted to suit this technology company’s needs.
 A company’s organizational structure defines the composition and design of the organization to meet its needs.
-Firms have different organizational structures based on the nature and goals of their businesses.
+Firms have different corporate structures based on the nature and goals of their businesses.
 In the case of Facebook Inc., the organizational structure is a response to the dynamics of the global online social media market.
 The nature and characteristics of the company’s social networking website partly dictates the company’s needs, which are translated to the features of the organizational structure that Facebook Inc. uses to support its business.

 Facebook Inc. has an organizational structure that enables the social media business to expand and diversify.
 This organizational structure also yields competitive advantage to make Facebook’s online social network resilient against competition.